apache/cordova-docs/www/docs/en/dev/guide/hybrid/plugins/index.md

 the user about the failed requirements and fall back to the old behavior of fetching the latest release.

+This feature is intended to eventually replace the [engines element](../../../plugin_ref/spec.html#engines-and-engine) in plugin.xml.
 Listing dependencies is a good way to ensure that your plugin will not appear broken or cause build errors when fetched from npm.
 If the latest release of the plugin is not compatible with a project, the CLI will give the app developer a list of unmet project requirements so that